 How to Plant Tulip Bulbs in 4 Easy Steps

-Once the temps drop but are still above freezing, it’s time to plant your tulips.
+Once the temps drop into the 40s and 50s but are still above freezing, it’s time to plant your tulips.
 Follow these easy steps for spring success.

-These 16 pictures of tulips will make you dream of spring.
+These pretty pictures of tulips will make you dream of spring.